PierreSenellart/provsql/doc/source/dev/adding-semiring.rst

    * - ``value(string)``
      - ``gate_value`` -- interpret a literal string as a semiring value.

+Overriding these methods is only useful for *pseudo-semirings* that produce a symbolic representation of the provenance (e.g. the formula semiring renders a ``cmp`` gate as a literal string like ``"x > 5"``).
+A proper semiring does not evaluate ``cmp`` gates through these overrides: instead, before the main circuit traversal starts, :cfile:`having_semantics.hpp` walks the circuit, finds every ``cmp`` gate that compares an aggregate against a constant, and computes its semiring value using the ordinary ``plus`` / ``times`` / ``monus`` operations of the semiring.
+Each result is injected into the provenance mapping keyed by the ``cmp`` gate itself, so the main traversal reaches those gates with a pre-resolved value and treats them like ordinary leaves.
+The semiring's ``cmp`` / ``agg`` / ... overrides are therefore never reached on real queries.

-Absorptive semirings
+Absorptive Semirings
 ^^^^^^^^^^^^^^^^^^^^

 Override ``absorptive()`` to return ``true`` if :math:`a \oplus a = a` for all :math:`a` (e.g., Boolean, Why-provenance).
-This lets the circuit evaluator deduplicate children of ``plus`` gates, which can significantly improve performance.
+The evaluator exploits this flag to enable several optimizations, which can significantly improve performance.

 Example: The Boolean Semiring
 -----------------------------

-:cfile:`Boolean.h` is the simplest semiring and a good template.
+:cfunc:`Boolean` (in :cfile:`Boolean.h`) is the simplest semiring and a good template.
 It evaluates provenance to ``true``/``false``: a tuple is in the result iff at least one derivation exists.